 COVID -19 IMPACT : Is it advisable to take ONLINE Classes for Fall 2020 intake?

-While our life has become unpredictable in the wake of COVID 19 situation, and there are no clear cut answers on how the pandemic will pan out over the coming weeks, the associated uncertainty is all set to change the course of the higher education system in Fall 2020.
+While our life has become unpredictable in the wake of the COVID 19 situation, and there are no clear-cut answers on how the pandemic will pan out over the coming weeks, the associated uncertainty is all set to change the course of the higher education system in Fall 2020.

 If you are an incoming student gearing up for the fall semester, you will be relieved to know that most of the colleges have extended the decision deadline to June 1, 2020, for you to reconsider your enrolment.
 But what happens if the universities are unable to reopen their campuses for the fall semester?

 Are you prepared for the change in the mode of instruction that you are likely to be subjected to in the upcoming year?

 Given the prevailing situation, you may be required to commence your semester online than the customary campus-based learning, unless there is a vaccine in place to flatten the virus curve before the fall season begins.

 What would it be like to start college in virtual mode?
 How will this impact your academic goals and career progression?
 Most importantly, are you open to remote learning given that most of the universities have already moved online- midway through the summer term?